uark-photon-team-01/photon/README.md

 Terminal A should show: IP change line & a broadcast line now using 127.0.0.2:7500

-Great job!
 Now you know that the network code works properly.

-**Run our new network edge-case tests**
+**Run new network edge-case tests**

 Now let's prove the network actually handles real hits and ignores bad data.
 Make sure the game is running in Terminal A, you've added at least two players (like ID 1 and ID 2), and you've pressed F5 to start the game.
 Wait until the 30-second warning finishes and the game says "Game On!".